Maintenance and Migration

 Portal Admin Permissions

-Portal Admins now have the ability to see and access all projects within the Form.io Developer Portal, regardless of who created them.
-This will also show all Environment Stages for that deployment even if the parent project does not reside within that environment.
+Portal Admins now have full visibility and access to all projects within the Form.io Developer Portal, regardless of who created them.
+This includes viewing all Environment Project Stages for the deployment, even if the parent Project does not reside within that specific environment.

-To address this we have split access to the Form.io Developer Portal into two separate roles; Admins and Users, and provided them with different Project creation permissions and capabilities.
+To resolve this, we have introduced two distinct roles within the Form.io Developer Portal: Admins and Authenticated Users, each with specific project creation permissions and capabilities.

-User accounts can now be configured to remove their ability to Create Projects and Teams via the environment variable ONLY_PRIMARY_WRITE_ACCESS.
+Additionally, Authenticated Users can now be configured to restrict their ability to create Projects and Teams by adding the following environment variable for the Enterprise API Server.
+ONLY_PRIMARY_WRITE_ACCESS

 Form Building and Form Management: